Shashanksd1706/Customer_Churn_Prediction_App/README.md

 # 📉 Customer Churn Prediction App

 An end-to-end machine learning web application that predicts whether a customer will churn based on their demographic and financial data.
-Built using Flask, this app utilizes a trained Artificial Neural Network (ANN) and is equipped with pre-processing pipelines, a user-friendly frontend, and supporting notebooks for experimentation and reproducibility.
+Built using Streamlit, this app utilizes a trained Artificial Neural Network (ANN) and is equipped with pre-processing pipelines, a user-friendly frontend, and supporting notebooks for experimentation and reproducibility.

 ---